StrangeLightning/strangeLightning/README.md

 # strangeLightning
 ## Heading

 Name the product in a way the reader (i.e. your target customers) will understand.
-MathForLife

 ### Sub-Heading